 - how they are proposing to operate and the type of activity beyond the existing authorised hours;

 - details of any mitigation measures that will be put in place;

 - a proportionate assessment of the likely impact of construction noise upon sensitive uses near the site;

 - communication arrangements that will be put in place to ensure that there is an open dialogue between the developer/site manager and local residents and businesses.

-In allowing greater flexibility, the Government recognises the need to mitigate the impact that any temporary relaxation of working hours could have on local residents and businesses.
-Requests to extend working hours should be proportionate and should not involve working on Sundays, public or bank holidays.
+Applications to extend working hours should be proportionate and should not involve working on Sundays, public or bank holidays.

 - The developer will be expected to communicate directly with local residents and/or businesses that might be affected by extended working hours to establish open lines of communication so that if any problems do arise, the developer can respond and resolve the issues quickly.